 - Unwarranted suspensions;

 Illegal workplace discrimination comes in many forms.
 If you feel that you are being discriminated against in the workplace, let our Virginia discrimination lawyers advocate on your behalf to have the situation remedied.

 Depending on the extent of the discrimination and the adverse employment actions that resulted, there are a few different remedies available to victims of workplace discrimination, including:

-- Punitive Damages: Punitive damages are damages meant to punish the employer for their violation of the law.
-Typically, a judge will only order punitive damages when the employer acted with such reckless indifference to the rights of others as to warrant punishment in addition to other damages.
+Punitive Damages: Punitive damages are damages meant to punish the employer for their violation of the law.
+Typically, a judge will only order punitive damages when the employer acted malice with such reckless indifference to the rights of others as to warrant punishment in addition to other damages.

-- Reinstatement: Reinstatement is when the judge will order the employer to reinstate your position within the company.
+Reinstatement: Reinstatement is when the judge will order the employer to reinstate your position within the company.
 If the adverse employment reaction was failure to promote, the judge may even order a reinstatement into the position that you were denied.
 However, clients sometimes do not prefer to pursue this remedy if it would mean going back to the same negative situation and employment relationship giving rise to the discrimination and lawsuit in the first place.